Best Insoles For Hiking: Insane Comfort For Your Shoes And Boots

 • Cork provides natural cushioning and shock absorption

-• Naturally dry material for powerful moisture-wicking and odor reduction
+• Naturally dry material for powerful moisture-wicking and odor-reduction

 • Cork is supportive and does not compress over time